rockerBOO/awesome-neovim/README.md

 - [adisen99/codeschool.nvim](https://github.com/adisen99/codeschool.nvim) - Codeschool colorscheme for neovim written in lua with treesitter and built-in lsp support.
 - [projekt0n/github-nvim-theme](https://github.com/projekt0n/github-nvim-theme) - A GitHub theme for neovim, kitty, alacritty written in lua.
 Support built-in LSP and TreeSitter.
 - [kdheepak/monochrome.nvim](https://github.com/kdheepak/monochrome.nvim) - A 16 bit monochrome colorscheme that uses hsluv for perceptually distinct gray colors, with support for tree sitter and other commonly used plugins.
+- [rose-pine/neovim](https://github.com/rose-pine/neovim) - All natural pine, faux fur and a bit of soho vibes for the classy minimalist.

 ### Utility